More than you probably want or need to know…

 I suffer from insomnia that’s unrivaled as far as I can tell and go from thinking it might be my competitive advantage or superhero power to being completely defeated by it.
 I feel like a genius in the morning and am mostly junk at night.
 If there’s anything important that has to happen cognitively, it better emerge before 10 AM or it’s not possible until the next day.

 I have high blood pressure even though I’m fit.
 Stress is a frenemy–if you don’t care, how do you get up every day and drive yourself?
-I can’t figure out how to care and not be stressed and live in constant fear of not caring, worried about living a life that feels soulless, lacking in meaning.
+I can’t figure out how to care and not be stressed.
+I live in constant fear of not caring, worried about living a life that feels soulless, lacking in meaning.
 Hence, high blood pressure I can’t seem to kick.

 I’ve chosen a life that makes me feel very lonely and is harder than it needs to be, but wouldn’t want it any other way.
 There are times I long for a more traditional life with my friends and family, but know that wouldn’t work for me as it would make me feel antsy, angry, and focused on the wrong things.